noweder/Terraform/terraform-k8s/README.md

 This terraform deployment depends on the `terraform-aws` deployment. please make sure to run that one first.

-Then, make sure to update the below `config_path` inside `providers.tf` file with the correct name of the generated .yaml file found in
+Then, make sure to update the below `config_path` inside `providers.tf` file with the correct name of the generated .yaml

 ```
 provider "kubernetes" {